AmadeusW/ice/development.md

 Developemnt log

+## 2024-12-14 another approach
+I decided to create two programs that communicate using serial port.
+This will short cut us to Goal C, and allow for the other goals.
+Under simulation mode, the microcontroller program will include C++ code which creates and communicates using a virtual serial port.
+Under device telemetry mode, the microcontroller will use the real serial port.

+Running:
+- virtual_serial.cpp
+  - `g++ -std=c++11 virtual_serial.cpp -pthread -o virtual_serial`
+  - `./virtual_serial`
+- main.py
+  - `python main.py`
+  - previous `main.py` is deleted

 ## 2024-12-08 git init
 Goal A: creating an application that can invoke C code and have a callback Goal B: run the target microcontroller program through the application